 Even though each supply chain is different, most will go something like this:

 - A manufacturer makes a product and sells it to a person or business.
 The product’s price is lowest at this stage in the supply chain, but shipping costs may be highest.

 - A distributor moves the product from the manufacturer to a wholesaler or retailer.

 - A wholesaler buys the product from the manufacturer and sells it in bulk to a retailer.
 The product’s price rises from the manufacturer’s price, but you won’t pay high shipping fees to get it.

 - A retailer buys the product from the wholesaler and sells it to the public consumers.
 The product’s price rises again.

 - A customer buys the product from a retailer.

 When you work with a supplier, use Form W-9 to record your vendor’s information.
 You can get Form W-9 from the IRS and send it to any vendor in the U.S.

 A vendor should provide the legal business name, tax classification (e.g., corporation), address, and tax identification number on Form W-9.
 Because this is a legal document, the vendor must sign Form W-9.
 The vendor returns the form to you, not to the IRS.

 To make recording transactions with vendors easy, use accounting software.
-Our small business accounting software lets you pay unlimited vendors and store all the information you need.
-Try a free trial today!
+Our accounting software lets you pay unlimited vendors and store all the information you need.
+Get your free trial today!